Batch Cooking: The Complete Guide to Smart Cooking

 Assemble and store smartly

-Batch cooking vs. meal prep: the real difference
+Batch cooking vs meal prep: the real difference

 Meal prep produces complete meals ready to reheat: you open the container and eat.
 Batch cooking prepares separate components that you assemble differently each day.
 Batch cooking is more flexible because you combine bases according to your mood.
 Meal prep is more convenient because everything is already assembled.
-The ideal is often a mix of both: a few complete meals in the freezer for lazy nights and bases in the fridge for normal days.
+The ideal is often a mix of both: a few full meals in the freezer for lazy nights, and bases in the fridge for normal days.

 Kitchen organization for batch cooking